NicoTerabyte/neovim_learning/README.md

-We move with the hkjl keys we go faster with the wb keys We can even use in the "esc" mode we may say the bindings with numbers to even go faster Like for example seeing that w and b keys move from word to word if we were to do 3w we would move 3 words ahead
+We move with the hkjl keys we go faster with the wb keys We can even use in the "esc" mode we may say the bindings with numbers to even go faster Like for example seeing that w and b keys move from word to word if we were to do 3w we would move 3 words ahead k -> up j -> down l -> right h -> left

+if use the dw command in normal mode you are able to remove some words by going with the cursor at the beginning of one of them and press the *dw* command to delete the word

 ## The modes
 The normal mode for example is the default one that nvim and vim uses to navigate around the text.